netvote/fabric-vote/README.md

 This contains blockchian transactions for creating decisions, voters, and casting votes.

-#### Invoke Transactions
+#### Admin Invoke Transactions
 - `add_decision`: (admin) create a decision configuration
-- `add_ballot`: (admin) creates a ballot with list of decision ids
+- `add_ballot`: (admin) creates a ballot with list of decision objects, returns ballot with ID
 - `add_voter`: (admin) creates a voter on blockchain and allocates votes *may not be needed*

+#### Voter Invoke Transactions
 - `allocate_ballot_votes`: (voter) creates a voter and allocates votes for given ballot ID
-- `cast_votes`: (voter) spends votes on decisions, updates results, removes votes from voter
+- `cast_votes`: (voter) spends votes on decisions, which updates results, removes votes from voter

 #### Query Transactions
 - `get_results`: (admin) retrieves current results of a given decision
 - `get_ballot`: (voter) retrieves ballot and vote units for the current user (using certificate attribute)

 ### membersrvc

 For now, this is a hardcoded yaml with the initial admin.
 All users are created at runtime via the node apps.
+The steps follow the registration/enrollment process defined here: http://hyperledger-fabric.readthedocs.io/en/latest/protocol-spec/#421-userclient-enrollment-process

 ### node clients